Subsentio Safe Harbor Compliance Program

 - technical support — to assure the highest levels of performance

-- Validation and management of court orders, with defective orders returned to law enforcement for correction
+- Validation (in the US, Belgium, Canada, and Australia) and management of court orders, with defective orders returned to law enforcement for correction

 - Secure transmission of intercepted data —Performance of legally-required record-keeping for each surveillance